mo-hamedaziz/microservices-node-js/README.md

 - **Docker**: Containerization of services for consistent environments.
 - **Docker Compose**: Tool for defining and running multi-container Docker applications.
 - **Swagger**: API documentation and testing.

+## Services

+### Authentication Service

+The Authentication Service handles:

+- User registration and login.
+- Token generation using JWT.
+- Middleware for protecting routes in Orders and Products services.

+### Orders Service

+The Orders Service handles:

+- Creating and managing orders.
+- Listening to order-related events from RabbitMQ.
+- Exposing API endpoints for order retrieval and management.

+### Products Service

+The Products Service handles:

+- Managing product catalog (CRUD operations).
+- Listening to product-related events from RabbitMQ.
+- Exposing API endpoints for product information.

 ## Diagram
 ![image](https://github.com/user-attachments/assets/cd5883d0-5e4b-42bd-9a41-a70a55ca55f4)